 Some pop-up drain doesn’t have a p trap so you don’t need to follow the above step.
 For this type of pop-up drain loosen the nut and pivot the trap out of the way.
 Bottom of the drain there would be a nut, you can use channel lock pliers to unscrew it.

 In pop up drain there is a rubber gasket, remove it and pull out the drain.
-Pop-up drain is installed with plumber putty, so after removing drain check that there is any excess plumber’s putty or not into the sinkhole.
+A pop-up drain is installed with plumber putty, so after removing the drain check that there is any excess plumber’s putty or not into the sinkhole.

 When you push the drain collar then any excess amount of the putty will be pushed out so you can easily remove it.
 Now put the rubber gasket onto the shaft.

-The next step is to put the washer on hand tighten all nuts.
+The next step is to put the washer on hand and tighten all nuts.